jolyssa/jolyssa-space/src/content/consuming/consuming.md

 - NANA by Ai Yazawa
 - Amulet by Kazu Kibuishi
 - The Giver (Graphic Novel) by P. Craig Russell
+- Big Nate Goes For Broke by Lincoln Peirce (this is a case of reading a childhood book before giving it away lol)

 **Games:**
 - Overwatch 2